-On 23 May 2012 Caledonian sent the application form to Options with a cover letter giving an address in Switzerland for Caledonian.
-Caledonian said 'supporting documents' were also enclosed.
-And it invited Options to contact Caledonian in the event of any queries.
+On 16 October 2012 Caledonian sent the application form to Options with a cover letter giving an address in Switzerland for Caledonian.
+Caledonian said the application 'and supporting documents' were enclosed and Caledonian invited Options to contact Caledonian in the event of any queries.
+Caledonian also provided a checklist listing documents it had enclosed.
+One of the documents marked as enclosed was 'Advice'.